 In late 2015, the Commissioners initiated a master planning process focused on the tourism and hospitality industry in St. Mary's County.
 A Tourism and Hospitality Master Plan (THMP) was completed in 2016.
-It called for transferring the County's tourism functions to an independent non-profit organization that can expedite procurement, book hotels and other venues, provide commissions and bonuses to spur employee motivation, and engage in many other entrepreneurial-type activities customary of convention and visitors bureaus traditionally found in metropolitan areas.
+It called for transferring the County's tourism functions to an independent non-profit organization that can expedite procurement, book hotels and other venues, provide commissions and bonuses to spur employee motivation, and engage in many other entrepreneurial-type activities customary of convention and visitor bureaus traditionally found in metropolitan areas.
 An Executive Director and a Sales Manager for Visit St. Mary's MD started during fiscal year 2019.
-Visit St. Mary's MD is fully staffed with the addition of the Marketing Communications Assistant in fiscal year 2020.